-It’s interesting to compare how much energy washing machines use, but just buying the lowest energy consumption washing machine could easily be a false economy.
+It’s useful to compare how much energy washing machines use.
+But just buying the lowest energy consumption washing machine could easily be a false economy.
 I don’t say ignore it completely, but never forget that build quality and reliability are significantly more important.

 Checking out some top energy saving appliances